AmarSadikovic/ChatProgramV2/README.md

 ## What does it do?

-- Clients connect to a server provided by the program and then they are able to chat with each other, sending Strings and images.
-The messages are sent through streams to the server and the server resends the message to the correct recepient.
+- A client connected to the server can send messages (string or image) to another client that is connected to the same server.
+- message sent/recieved through streams